Choose between two paths to become a Trauma Informed Coach or TIC for short.

 - Integrate evidence-based somatic and artistic expression methods with storytelling

-- Conduct group meetings with clients (gTIC certification only!)
+- Conduct unique group coaching approach with clients (gTIC certification only!)

-- Create a safe place for camaraderie, connection, open discussion, and acceptance
+- Create a safe place for clients to experience camaraderie, connection, open discussion, and acceptance

-• Partner with the client to transform learning and insight into action in a group setting
+- Partner with the client to transform subconscious stories into learning, insight, and action

-• Develop storytelling skills in the coaching process so clients can construct a new narrative
+- Develop storytelling skills in the coaching process that integrate clients' trauma into a new narrative

 Instructors: Dr. Julie Elledge, Alice Ford